Books

 This book goes behind the scenes of government - drawing from interviews with over 45 government and judicial officials - to uncover the history, theory and practice of the Australian Solicitor-General.
 The analysis reveals a role that is of fundamental constitutional importance to ensuring both the legality and the integrity of government action, thus contributing to the achievement of rule of law ideals.

-Islam and the State in Myanmar (Oxford University Press, 2016)
+Islam and the State in Myanmar book cover

 Melissa Crouch (ed)